josevidaldoblecero/pdfmasher/README.md

 # PdfMasher

+## Current status: unmaintained

+I'm the only maintainter of PdfMasher and I've lost interest in ebooks a good while ago (back to good old paper).
+Therefore, this app is unmaintained.

+If you're interested in assuming maintainership of this app, don't hesitate to fork it off.
+When you feel you're on a good enough track to assume maintainership, it will be a pleasure for me to point to your fork.
+Just tell me.

+## Contents of this folder

 This package contains the source for PdfMasher.
 Its documentation is [available online][documentation].
 Here's how this source tree is organised: